 It’s easy to sit back and nitpick all the missteps of courtship in hindsight, but first dates are frankly nerve-wracking.
 How long should you chat before asking someone out?
 Where should you meet?
 Will they look like their photos?
 What do I do if I’m not interested?
 What if they’re not interested?
 It’s exhausting.
 However, first dates are also really exciting, especially if you do end up hitting it off.

-When I asked friends to share their best first date stories a majority drew a blank.
-However, when I asked about bad first dates, everyone wanted to chime in.
+When I asked friends to share good first date etiquette a majority drew a blank.
+However, when I asked about bad first date etiquette, everyone wanted to chime in with their stories.
 Here were some standouts I thought were worth sharing: